p2635/modern-js-tutorial/Part1.md

 >
 > Here we can assume that the visitor only inputs numbers.
 There’s no need to implement a special handling for a non-numeric input in this task.

-I compared my answer to the solution on the website.
+I compared my answer `repeatUntilCorrect1()` to the solution on the website.
 My solution used 'while' and not 'do while' because the task did not instruct me to.

-My next task is to try to implement a do while without looking at the solution (let's give it a day so I forget what the solution looks like.)
+After a few hours, I implemented a do-while loop with `repeatUntilCorrect2()`  without looking at the solution.
+The solutions are similar but instead of doing `<= 100`, I did `< 101`.